Optimization and Problem Solving of Pandora FMS

 mysql -uroot -p

-Many times MySQL/Percona systems do not load correctly the configuration parameters of the my.cnf file, usually because these values have been written outside the [mysqld] section.
+MySQL/Percona systems often do not load correctly the configuration parameters of the my.cnf file, usually because these values have been written outside [mysqld] section.

-7. Change the user password root to the one you want (here we use Pandor4!):
+7. Change the user password root to the one of your choosing (here we use Pandor4!):

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'Pandor4!';

-8. Exit the MySQL client and check that you can log in again using the new password.
+8. Exit MySQL client and check that you can log in again using the new password.

-9. Access the MySQL client again and create the database:
+9. Access MySQL client again and create the database:

 CREATE DATABASE pandora;